We shudder to read when children fall out of flat windows to their deaths — because the window grilles had not yet been installed.

 Large, heavy furniture such as the television and cabinets can easily tip over, causing serious injuries or even death (recent knock-down furniture accidents have been all over social media).

-Choose sturdy and well-built furniture and install anti-tipping kits that fasten them to the wall (brackets, braces, straps and so on).
+Prevent it: Choose sturdy and well-built furniture and install anti-tipping kits that fasten them to the wall (brackets, braces, straps and so on).
 In addition, avoid placing objects that may be attractive to children such as favourite toys in higher shelves of cabinets, where children can see them and might be tempted to climb up.
 (In fact, put them into a box so the child cannot see them at all.)

 “To protect their young ones, new parents should only buy age-appropriate products as well as take the time to understand the safety warnings and follow safety instructions,” notes the deputy director of consumer product safety and weights & measures of Spring Singapore, Lim Lee Fang.

 Even a puddle 2.5cm deep is enough for a young, unattended child to drown in.
 Things to look out for would be basins, dishes, pans, buckets, tubs and so on.
 The five-gallon (18litre) buckets present the greatest hazard as they are large and deep, making it nearly impossible for infants and children get out of, yet so narrow that the child may not be able to right themselves if they fall in head first.

 Prevent it: Always empty buckets when storing them, and keep them overturned to prevent collection of any liquids.
 It’s also a good anti-dengue measure.
 If possible, eliminate all large buckets if you have a small child.

 Blinds are useful for filtering out the afternoon sun but their long cords dangling within easy reach of children poses a hazard.
 According to the US Consumer Product Safety Commission (CPSU), one young child dies almost every month from strangulation by window-blind cords.